-Clinical experiences are designed to help to prepare health care students for the future roles that they may encounter upon graduation.
-These training opportunities require resources and heavy coordination between educational institutions and healthcare organizations to ensure students have a meaningful experience that prepares them for entry into the workforce.
-The Board is working together with the Health Care Workforce Alliance of South Central-Southwest Wisconsin to standardize the clinical placement process in our region using a web-based clinical passport.
+Clinical experiences are designed to help prepare healthcare students for the industry roles they may encounter.
+We partnered with the Health Care Workforce Alliance of South Central-Southwest to standardize the clinical placement process in our region by using a web-based clinical passport.

-The passport standardizes the documentation and paperwork required of college students for clinical experiences at participating health care facilities.
-The passport allows for the students to complete these requirements prior to their start date while helping facilities and colleges reduce duplicative efforts and costs in placement processes for student clinical experiences.
+The passport standardizes the documentation and paperwork needed for college students to receive clinical experiences at participating healthcare facilities.
+It lets students complete the requirements before their start date while also helping facilities and colleges reduce duplicative efforts and costs in placement processes.